Osteology Research Laboratory Workshop

 The birth place of Dracula, the medieval city of Sighisoara is only a short train ride away.
 Not far from there, we have the fortified churches of Viscri and Messendorf, renovated with the support of Prince Charles and the Rupea and Racos castles.
 Of course, no visit to Transylvania is complete without a trip to the beautiful city of Brasov and its amazing surroundings, Rasnov Fortress, Peles Castle and, to top it off, Bram Stoker’s Dracula’s Bran Castle.

-Due to the COVID-19 situation, for the safety of our participants, our staff and our hosts, we will ensure our participants get to explore the magic of Transylvania, while limiting as much as possible the potential of getting infected:
+Because public transportation in Romania is either lacking or is highly unreliable, and due to the COVID-19 situation, for the safety of our participants, our staff and our hosts, we want to ensure our participants get to explore the magic of Transylvania, while being as safe as possible.
+As a such, we are organizing four weekend day trips, to some amazing sites and museums:

-Day Trip #2 (weekend 1): medieval Saxon fortified churches (Cata, Homorod, Viscri) and the Rupea Fortress
+Day Trip #2 (weekend 1): Saxon Land: medieval fortified churches (Cata, Homorod, Viscri) and the Rupea Fortress.

 Day Trip #3 (weekend 2): Dracula's Bran Castle, Rasnov Fortress and Peles Castle